tmarsteel/network-layout/layout process idea.md

   * Station A south-west allows Station B directions: north-east
   * Station A west allows Station B directions: east
   * Station A north-west allows Station B directions: south-east
-* every combination of any 2 edges gets a variable denoting whether these edges intersect.
-  **TODO: how to define that with only general directions??**

-When looking for a solution, we can try and minimize the number of intersections.
-We could even weigh every edge-intersection by the number of lines that would intersect to avoid intersecting many lines if at all possible.

-**This implies that any cornerstone stations can have at most 8 vertices in the stage-1 graph, otherwise layouting will fail!**
+**This implies that any cornerstone stations can have at most 8 vertices in the graph, otherwise layouting will fail!**

+## Stage 2 - laying out cornerstones on a grid

+In stage 2 we form a grid on which cornerstones are placed.
+Here we could optimize for a small number of intersections in the entire map.

-## Stage 3 - distances between cornerstones
+## Stage 3 - absolute positions of cornerstone stations, segments between them

+Now we add the information of the non-cornerstone stations back in, giving each cornerstone-to-cornerstone edge a minimum length based on the number of simple stations it has.
+This should allow deriving

+* absolute positions on the final SVG viewport for every cornerstone
+* how the lines run from cornerstone-to-cornerstone, where branches are located, ...
-## Stage 4 - placement of non-cornerstone stations along the runs between cornerstone stations, including text labels
+* placement of the simple stations along the segments between cornerstone stations